cbmr-data/cbmr-data.github.io/esrum/source/guidelines.rst

 **************

--  The head node (``esrumhead01fl``) is only for very small jobs, meaning that you use no more than a couple of cores *in total*, with modest memory usage, as running larger jobs may impact the ability of everyone to use the cluster.
+-  The head node (``esrumhead01fl``) is only for very small jobs, meaning that you use no more than a couple of CPUs *in total*, with modest memory usage, as running larger jobs may impact the ability of everyone to use the cluster.
 Similarly, do not run transfers/copies on/to/from the head node.